..

 Magistrates Court sitting times

-The court generally lists all cases for 10:00 AM, no matter what stage it is at and regardless what time is written on the summons.
-This means you should be at court at 10:00AM even though your case may not be called on until 3:30PM.
+The court often lists cases for 9:30 AM, no matter what stage it is at and regardless what time is written on the summons.
+This means you should be at court at 9:30AM but it does not mean your case will start at 9:30AM.
+Your case may not be called until 3:30PM.
 Usually the court will call your case when you are ready for it to be heard, so getting it stood down for a short while is not unusual.
 Court adjourns between 1:00PM and 2:00PM, and usually stops sitting at 4:00PM.
 It is best to get to court before 9:30AM, let the court staff know you are there and wait for your lawyer to find you.
-Your lawyer usually has to deal with the police and court staff prior to 10:00AM so you don't panic if your lawyer is not standing on the steps waiting for you when you arrive.
+Your lawyer has to deal with the police and court staff prior to 9:30AM so don't panic if your lawyer is not standing at the door waiting to greet you when you arrive.

 What is a Plea?

-By pleading guilty to a charge, the defendant is agreeing that all of the elements of the offence are provable by the prosecution.
-The defendant is agreeing with the summary of facts which the prosecution allege comprise the offence.
-The defendant is inviting the court to impose a sentence applicable under the law and commensurate with the agreed circumstances of the offence.
+By pleading guilty to a charge, the accused is agreeing that all of the elements of the offence are provable by the prosecution.
+The accused is agreeing with the summary of facts which the prosecution allege comprise the offence.
+The accused is inviting the court to impose a sentence applicable under the law and commensurate with the agreed circumstances of the offence.

-By pleading not guilty to a charge a defendant is requiring the prosecution to prove each of the elements of the offence and to provide evidence of each and every matter that is required to be proved by the prosecution before the court can be satisfied beyond reasonable doubt that the defendant has committed the offence alleged against him/her.
+By pleading not guilty to a charge an accused is requiring the prosecution to prove each of the elements of the offence and to provide evidence of each and every matter that is required to be proved by the prosecution before the court can be satisfied beyond reasonable doubt that the accused has committed the offence alleged against him/her.

-All defendants are presumed to be innocent and it is up to the prosecution to prove beyond reasonable doubt that the offence was committed.
-This much might seem obvious to most people, but an astonishing number of people seem to assume from the outset that they are destined to lose their case because they have been unable to think of a defence.
+All accuseds are presumed to be innocent and it is up to the prosecution to prove beyond reasonable doubt that the offence was committed.
+That might be obvious to most people, but an astonishing number of people seem to assume from the outset that they are destined to lose their case because they have been unable to think of a defence.
 Although they have no legal training, they claim it will not be possible for them to prove they are innocent - as if that matters!
-A defendant does not need to prove he/she is innocent - it is already presumed to be the case!
+An accused does not need to prove he/she is innocent - it is already presumed to be the case!

-When pleading not guilty, a defendant is not obliged to prove anything.
+When pleading not guilty, an accused is not obliged to prove anything.
 He/she is not required to adduce any evidence, is not required to say anything at all to the court.
-There are numerous reasons why a defence lawyer often does not attempt to prove anything.
+There are many reasons why good defence lawyers often do not try to prove anything at court.
 Some clients expect a defence lawyer to be up late preparing defence evidence.
-This is not the way to defend most traffic charges.
-The burden is on the prosecution to prove the defendant is guilty of an offence.
-A defence lawyer should focus on picking to bits the prosecution case rather than trying to make up his own.
+This is not the way we defend most criminal charges.
+We are much more concerned about what questions we are going to ask the prosecution witnesses and what their answers might be.
+The burden is on the prosecution to prove the accused is guilty of an offence.
+A defence lawyer will focus on picking to bits the prosecution case rather than trying to present some theory his client made up.

 Presenting a plea in mitigation

-When a defendant pleads guilty (or is found guilty) the defendant can present a plea in mitigation of the penalty.
-A plea in mitigation can be made at a time convenient to the defendant.
-Often the defendant will adjourn a case to prepare for the plea date.
-When pleading guilty your lawyer will present to the court facts and matters which the lawyer wants the court to take into consideration when sentencing the defendant.
-The court will take into account the defendant's criminal history, the circumstances of the offence, the defendant's financial, medical, domestic, employment, family and social situation.
-The defendant's main obligation is to bring to court character evidence, usually in the form of letters, which the court can read and take into account when sentencing.
-A good character reference should speak of the relationship between the writer and the defendant, of the defendant's good character, particularly the defendant's contribution to work, family, society or others.
-In driving offences it should address the defendant's need for a licence.
-In drink driving matters it should address the defendant's drinking habits.
+When an accused pleads guilty (or is found guilty) the accused can present a plea in mitigation of the penalty.
+A plea in mitigation can be made at a time convenient to the accused.
+Often the accused will adjourn a case to prepare for the plea date.
+When pleading guilty your lawyer will present to the court facts and matters which the lawyer wants the court to take into consideration when sentencing the accused.
+The court will take into account the accused's criminal history, the circumstances of the offence, the accused's financial, medical, domestic, employment, family and social situation.
+The accused can bring to court character evidence, usually in the form of letters, which the court can read and take into account when sentencing.
+A good character reference should speak of the relationship between the writer and the accused, of the accused's good character, particularly the accused's contribution to work, family, society or others.
+In driving offences it should address the accused's need for a licence.
+In drink driving matters it should address the accused's drinking habits.
 Character references should be written by people whose opinion the court will respect.
-All mentions and pleas of guilty are listed to commence at 10:00 AM but this does not mean your case will commence at 10:00 AM.
+Most mentions and pleas of guilty are listed to commence at 9:30 AM but this does not mean your case will commence at 9:30 AM.
 You can expect to be at court all morning, and sometimes the case will not be reached until the afternoon.
-Your lawyer will address the court on sentencing principles and attempt to persuade the court to impose a sentence most favourable to the defendant.
+Your lawyer will address the court on sentencing principles and attempt to persuade the court to impose a sentence most favourable to the client.
 In some traffic matters the court is bound by mandatory sentencing laws and it may be impossible to get a sentence reduced below a minimum level.

 Appeals

 If you are in any way unsuccessful in your case your lawyer will advise you of your right to appeal.
-You have 30 days to lodge an appeal to the County Court or the Supreme Court.
+You have 28 days to lodge an appeal to the County Court or the Supreme Court.
 A County Court appeal is a full rehearing of the case and a new result can be achieved.
 You do not need any grounds to lodge a County Court appeal.
-It is an automatic right to a rehearing and is especially usesful is a Magistrate stubbornly refuses to disbelieve the police even in the face of irrefutable evidence.
+It is an automatic right to a rehearing and is especially useful if a Magistrate refuses to disbelieve the police even in the face of very strong contradictory evidence.
 A Supreme Court appeal is a review of the Magistrate's decisions.
 If the Magistrate made a decision which was not lawful the Supreme Court can overturn the result.
 You often can be permitted to drive a vehicle pending the hearing of an appeal.

 Supreme Court of Victoria